Block WhatsApp

 2. Keep it locked by default.
 Fella is not a reminder to check less later.
 The app simply stays blocked.

 3. Use one emergency unlock when needed.
-Your daily 5-minute unlock is enough to answer something important or check a real logistical message.
+Your one 5-minute emergency unlock per session is enough to answer something important or check a real logistical message.

 4. Let Fella lock WhatsApp again.
 When the unlock ends, WhatsApp closes back down automatically.
 No second decision required.